 Leeds has a bit of everything when it comes to the arts.
-Whether you’re into traditional art, sculpture, film, theatre, dance, music or something else entirely – you won’t struggle to be inspired in our city, and here’s why!
+Whether you’re into traditional art, sculpture, film, theatre, dance, music or something a little more off the wall – you won’t struggle to be inspired in our city, and here’s why!

 Leeds really is an incredibly diverse city.
 We’ve got the largest student population outside of London, and a rich and varied history.
 This all feeds into our art scene, making it thriving and exciting.
 One way you can enjoy it is to visit one of Leeds’ many art galleries.
 There’s the Henry Moore institute, Leeds Art Gallery, The Gallery at 164, The Tetley and a whole host of other smaller independent spaces in and around the city for you to visit.
 Want to know the best thing about all of these places?
 You can enjoy them without needing to spend a penny!

 - If you fancy a fascinating free day out, why not wander around each of the galleries we’ve listed here?
 They are all in walking distance of each other, meaning you can explore them all within the same day.
 Seeing as they’re all free to visit, you could use the money you’ve saved to buy a coffee in one of their cafés, and simply sit and enjoy the atmosphere.